CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #### A-2-3.
 The non-verified non-immutable, trust-dependent, falsifiable data paradigm of an SQL database

-We can't disagree with Brenden there, at least on the sentiment- this sounds very backward especially if you've spent the past decade or even just half or a third of it in the blockchain paradigm ... it almost feels like an odd regression.
+We can't disagree with Brenden there, at least on the sentiment- this sounds a little bit backward especially if you've spent the past decade or even just half or a third of it in the blockchain paradigm ... it almost feels like an odd regression.

 Question being: what tool do we need to do which job in relation with which representation of reality to what effect?